How do I sign my new baby up for health insurance?

 1. Add your newborn to your health plan

 If you want to put your baby on your health plan, call your insurance company and have his birth certificate and social security number ready.
 Tell them you just had a baby and would like to add him to your health plan.
 If you have a health plan through your job, then you'll need to notify your HR department or whoever is in charge of benefits about your son's birth.
 Let them know that you'd like to add your son to your health plan.
 In both scenarios, it would be good to inquire about cost.
-And don't miss the 30-day window!

 Once your son is enrolled in a health plan, this plan covers him retroactively.
-What this means is from the moment he was born, his new health plan covered all his checkups, procedures and any other medical costs--regardless of when you sign him up during the 30-day period.
+What this means is from the moment he was born, his new health plan covered all his checkups, procedures and any other medical costs—regardless of when you sign him up during the special enrollment period.
 He will have his own deductible, coinsurance and out-of-pocket maximum.
 If he's healthy, hospital will typically bill all the care at the hospital under you.
 But if he's sick, the hospital will likely bill all the hospital care under his deductible.

 Now, let's look at another option for getting your baby coverage.